Shooting of Palestinian: KL police recover motorcycle believed to have been used by assailants

 Israeli Defence Minister Avigdor Lieberman said the decision was in line with Israel's policy on preventing the transfer of the bodies of martyrs from the Hamas movement for burial in the Gaza Strip.

-Malaysia’s Humanitarian Care (MyCare) chief executive officer Kamarul Zaman Shaharul Anwar said on Tuesday they have finally obtained approval to bring Dr Fadi’s remains to Gaza after going through several agencies in Egypt.
+Malaysia’s Humanitarian Care (MyCare) chief executive officer Kamarul Zaman Shaharul Anwar said on Tuesday they have finally obtained approval to take Dr Fadi’s remains to Gaza after going through several agencies in Egypt.
 More details on taking the body to the KL International Airport will be announced once a decision has been made.

-Prayers for the deceased are scheduled to be conducted on Wednesday afternoon.
+Prayers for the dead man are scheduled to be conducted on Wednesday afternoon.